Newspaper Page Text

 some of your neighbors and fel

-- These are some of the questions
+These are some of the questions

-‘that members of our group must
+that members of our group must

-answer and similar messages are
+answer and similar message:: are

 being brought to members of the